tolitius/miner/README.md

   - transaction merkle tree hash (i.e. a hash of all transactions in a block)
   - hash of the previous block (i.e. a potential parent)
   - current timestamp in seconds
-  - difficulty (how many leading zero bits there should be in a new block hash)
+  - difficulty (roughly how many leading zero bits there should be in a new block hash)
   - nonce (starts with 0 and increments until the hash is found)

 * run a `sha256( sha256( block_header ) )`